daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 2. Map to closest genome (*Acropora millepora*)
 3. Filter symbiont genes to check if it helps duplication

-Want to also run BUSCO for nonstranded and stranded assemmblies seperate:
+Want to also run BUSCO for nonstranded and stranded assemblies separate:

 Non-stranded BUSCO scores: